Understanding Hormonal Imbalance

 As young women, we’re typically not presented with sufficient information that empowers us to proactively care for our bodies and support hormone balance, as we flow from our first period to monthly cycles, and through the various stages of our life.
 Most of us don’t learn much about hormones at all until something like PCOS, infertility, endometriosis or PMDD sends us running to our doctor.
 But, why wait until something is amiss to support our hormone health?
-Hormones affect everything from mood and digestion to skin and sleep, so we might as well do what we can daily to create greater hormonal balance.
+Hormones affect everything from mental health and digestion to skin and sleep, so we might as well do what we can daily to create greater hormonal balance.
 From puberty to menopause and at every stage in between, we can make little changes that can have a big impact on our hormone health—and that can mean the difference between surviving and thriving as a woman.
 Here are a few things that have made a big difference in my life and the lives of my clients that I recommend:

 Manage Your Blood Sugar Levels